The World Is A Disaster, But Everything Is Awesome!

 The Lego Movie 2: The Second Part

-On the other end of the scale, it can be easy to get caught in the feeling that the world is anything but awesome.
-The media not devoted to awesomeness is full of content which reflects the dark side of humanity and the misery of human living.
-On top of this, through digital means it is much easier to spread hatred, polarization, and us vs them mentality.
+At the other extreme, it can be easy to fall into the belief that the world is anything but awesome.
+Much of the media not devoted to awesomeness is full of content reflecting the darker side of humanity – conflict, crisis, division and suffering.
+Adding to this, digital platforms make it easier to spread hatred, polarization, and “us vs them” mentality.
+The result is a world that feels overwhelming and hostile.

-The challenge here is to build the capacity to keep our hearts open to the beauty, potential and goodness of life, despite the ugliness, difficulty and distortions.
-It requires having compassion and empathy for ourselves and others in our struggles, without feeling that life is against us.
+It is to build the capacity to keep our hearts open – to the beauty, potential and goodness of life – even while acknowledging the ugliness, difficulty and distortions.
+This requires compassion and empathy: for ourselves and for others, without feeling that life is against us.

-• (i) feeling hopeless and terrorized by life, or
+• (i) feeling hopeless and persecuted by life,

-• (ii) blaming life for not being how we wish it was, or
+• (ii) blaming life for not being what we want it to be,

-• (iii) feeling we must fix / rescue the world.
+• (iii) believing we must fix or rescue everything.

-*Also known as the drama triangle, with the roles of victim, persecutor, and rescuer.
+*These patterns are also known as the “drama triangle” with the roles of victim, persecutor, and rescuer.

 “May I be granted the serenity to accept what I cannot change, the courage to change what I can, and the wisdom to know the difference.”